aureliojoseph/aureliojoseph/README.md

 I'm Aurelio Borges.

 ## About Me
-I'm a Software Developer focused on building fully responsive, complete, practical and easy-to-use websites and web applications, delving daily into the most current Frontend frameworks and technologies.
-The world of programming is an extraordinary and fascinating universe, which I am passionate about!
+I am a Software engineer specialized in building responsive and optimized web applications.
+I have delivered high-quality software solutions, with a primary focus on VueJs and ReactJs, ensuring substantial business growth for multiple clients.

-Working alongside diverse and multidisciplinary teams, such as UI/UX Design, Quality Assurance and Backend, gives me an overview of the entire development process, where I can learn and contribute at each stage.
+My experience collaborating with great Designer and Developer teams has given me an overview of the entire development process, where I can learn and contribute at each stage.
+I am confident in my ability to develop and maintain platforms and web apps.
+I am a team player and like to work contributing my expertise to the team.
+My goal is to develop scalable, high-quality software solutions and to collaborate with professionals who value excellence, innovation and teamwork.

 ## My Skills